Andrewctrl/Best_buy_bot/README.md

 # Best_buy_bot
-was working late Feb - later too much HW =I only got the sign up to work
+bot was working late Feb - later too much HW = I only got the sign in to work